nathanssantos/podjs/README.md

-# Podjs
+# next-typescript-boilerplate
-A podcast aggregator app buit with React.js.
+Boilerplate for Next.js applications with TypeScript.